 10. Oro Valley

 Retirees seeking an active lifestyle can find it in Oro Valley.
-The city offers six golf courses as well as multiple parks with dynamic hiking trails, including Honey Bee Canyon Park, Naranja Park, and the Big Walsh Trail.
+The city offers six golf courses as well as multiple parks with dynamic hiking trails, including Honey Bee Canyon Park, Naranja Park, and the Big Wash Trail.
 With Tucson just six miles away, residents enjoy the major shopping and dining experiences of the major city while being able to retire in a peaceful, serene natural area.

 One major draw for Oro Valley is its climate.
 Though it experiences the desert climate typical of the state, it is located in the western foothills of the Santa Catalina Mountains, giving it a higher elevation that helps moderate the intense summer heat.
 Active adults can enjoy the great outdoors while keeping a bit cooler.